 In December 2014, after a day of gambling in Atlantic City with colleagues, Steve Mishkin, a mathematician from Brooklyn, New York, somehow fell on a train platform, hit his head, and suffered a catastrophic brain injury.
 The injury could easily have been fatal.
 But Mishkin recovered—remarkably so, for reasons that are as uncertain as the events that led to his injury.
 In “The Brain That Wasn’t Supposed to Heal,” published in The Atlantic on April 7, 2016, science writer Apoorva Mandavilli details the many “ingredients” that likely contributed to Mishkin’s recovery from his traumatic brain injury, or TBI.
 These included speedy treatment by one of New Jersey’s top neurosurgeons; admission into one of the nation’s best rehab facilities; long-term disability and health insurance that relieved financial stress during his long recovery; Mishkin’s own good health, education, and financial resources; and his wife’s training in psychology, which helped her plan for his recovery.
 “Steve’s path back to normalcy has not been easy,” Mandavilli writes, detailing his struggles and setbacks.
 “But many other people with similar injuries have tried all of these things, with much less effective results.”

 Reporting the story, Mandavilli says, required piecing together a detailed medical narrative, investigating a stubborn mystery, diving into an unfamiliar neurosurgical research literature, and finding ways to maintain journalistic distance while reporting on deeply personal events in the lives of friends.
 Here, she tells TON editor-in-chief Siri Carpenter the story behind her story.
+(This interview has been edited for length and clarity.)

 How did you learn about Steve Mishkin’s brain injury and recovery?